csning1998/iac-kubeadm-deployment/README.md

 ### Deployment Workflow

-The entire automated deployment process is triggered by the fifth option _"Rebuild All"_ in the `./entry.sh` script, with detailed steps shown in the diagram below:
+The entire automated deployment process is triggered by the sixth option _"Rebuild All"_ in the `./entry.sh` script, with detailed steps shown in the diagram below:

 ```mermaid
 sequenceDiagram